While most of you might have heard the word “hemp,” many might not know that this substance can also be used to make fabrics!

 The garments made out of hemp fabric include skirts, jackets, pants, dresses, hoodies, T-shirts and many more.
 And T-shirts made from hemp fabric are trendy since they are pretty damage-resistant in the long run despite the characteristic softness to the touch.
 In comparison, many cotton shirts often shrink, fall apart, or warp after a few washes.

 The immense durability and absorbency of hemp fabric make it great for making towels, duvets, and blankets.
 As such, a hemp fabric towel or blanket might last much longer than those made from cotton, rayon, or bamboo textile.

-This fabric finds widespread use in upholstery since it can’t be stretched out of shape.
+This fabric finds widespread use in upholstery since you can’t stretch it out of shape.
 Thus, upholstery made from hemp fabric won’t slack even if it’s pulled tightly and will remain in excellent condition for years to come.